|By Codie See|

 Other Bicycling Maps

-A number of privately produced maps and books focus on particular bike routes and/or trail systems for tour and mountain biking.
+A number of privately produced maps and books focus on particular bike routes and/or trail systems for biking.
 They are available at many general bookstores, as well as businesses that sell or rent bicycles.
-Also, check out the Wisconsin Department of Tourism, Bicycle Federation of Wisconsin, or the Wisconsin Off-Road Bicycling Association's (WORBA) web pages for more information.
+Also, check out the Wisconsin Department of Tourism, or the Bicycle Federation of Wisconsin web pages for more information.